Anju12345hub/cloud-native-monitoring-app/README.md

   Step 3: Create deployment and service there is a file called eks.py make sure to edit the name of the image with your image Uri.

-Once you run this file by running “python3 eks.py” deployment and service will be created.
+Once you run this file by running the command

+    python3 eks.py
+deployment and service will be created.
 Check by running following commands:
     kubectl get deployment -n default (check deployments) kubectl get service -n default (check service)